basekit/docs.basekit.com/templating/less.md

 This means we need to inject a path pointing to the LESS file:

 {% highlight sass %}
+{% raw %}

-@import "@{templateCommon}/basekit-bootstrap.less";
+@import "@{templateCommon}/bk-less-framework.less";
 @import "@{templateLocal}/css/partial.less";
+{% endraw %}
 {% endhighlight %}

 #### templateCommon

-The `"@{templateCommon}"` variable will be replaced with a path pointing to the Template Development Kit common template resources directory, where you can reference files such as `basekit-bootstrap.less`.
+The `"@{templateCommon}"` variable will be replaced with a path pointing to the Template Development Kit common template resources directory, where you can reference files such as `basekit-bootstrap.less` or the newer `bk-less-framework.less`.

 #### templateLocal